 The average annual cost to insure a 2023 Mercedes-Benz GLC-Class is $2,652.
 However, this rate can vary depending on the model year.
 For example, a 2021 GLC-Class might cost around $2,427 annually, while a 2018 model could be more affordable at $2,237 per year.

-In this guide, we’ll break down these costs and provide tips on getting the best insurance rates for your Mercedes-Benz GLC-Class.
+In this guide, we’ll explore the costs and offer tips on securing the best insurance rates for your Mercedes-Benz GLC-Class.

 What is the cost to insure your Mercedes-Benz GLC-Class in 2025?